uchicago-cs/cmsc22000/website/hw/hw3.rst

 compilation steps).

 To use ``make``, we will need to create a file called ``Makefile`` that specifies what we want to build.
+A ``Makefile`` is just a regular text file, so you are welcome to use your editor of choice to create and edit Makefiles.

 Let's start by creating this very simple ``Makefile``:

 .. code-block:: makefile